Deep learning software for Raspberry Pi and alternatives in 2023.

 The ncnn framework is a fast framework built by the Chinese internet company Tencent.
 It has handcrafted NEON assembly code, specially designed for the ARM cores found in the Raspberry Pi, its alternatives and nowadays in almost every smartphone.
 It is a very lightweight, yet powerful library, which is easy to install.
 The ncnn framework has few dependencies.
 You can even use it as a standalone static library, which, when linked to your program, leaves a small footprint.
 Still, it is capable of running most deep learning models at impressive speeds.
 This framework is one of our favourites.

 The ncnn framework is written in pure C. However, lately, a Python version is released.
-It has its model format.
+It has its own model format.
 You have to convert your existing model to the ncnn file format with the supplied tools.
 It supports most common other frameworks, except TensorFlow.
 More info on GitHub.
 The model zoo: https://github.com/nihui/ncnn-assets/tree/master/models.

 Internet giant Baidu is Google's Chinese counterpart.
 And just as Google promotes its TensorFlow, Baidu has PaddlePaddle.
 The lightweight version optimized for ARM cores is called Paddle Lite.
 This framework is currently one of the few with support for the Rockchip RK3399Pro with Neural Net accelerator that found on the Khadas VIM3 board, for example.
 As one of the few it also supports CUDA and cuDNN.
 Which makes it attractive for the NVIDIA boards.
 Paddle Lite works perfectly on a Raspberry Pi 4 with a 64-bit operating system.

 One of the things we've noticed when working with Paddle Lite is the long compilation times.
 More than 3 minutes is not uncommon.
 There are two small disadvantages.
 Paddle has its unique model format, just like TensorFlow for that matter.
 There are some conversion tools, like Anakin, but it is unclear how well they work.
 A second problem may be the documentation.
 It is almost entirely in Chinese.